 Also, you’d think the janitor would have stumbled across Rolle’s little operation at some point during his daily routine, though his lack of sleuth skills probably saved his life.
 Were he to stick his nose in, Rolle wouldn’t think twice about shooting him dead.
 I mean, he shoots one employee dead in cold blood in the gym before the school grounds are even vacated, which begs the question: where in the hell are the police?
 Soon enough the school is transformed into a rocket-fuelled war zone and there’s not a single cop in sight.
 Were they short of cast members, unable to foot the bill or simply not arsed?
 Rolle supposedly has the invisible boys in blue on the payroll, but the whole of Miami?
 There has to be one cop who hasn’t been tainted, who doesn’t know not to set off alarm bells.
 And where are the concerned parents?
 The inquisitive citizens?
 Is this some kind of alternate dimension free from consequence?

-The Substitute obviously has its tongue in its cheek to a large degree, but the movie is so ridiculous on so many levels all purposeful humour is almost undetectable.
+The Substitute obviously has its tongue in its cheek to a large degree, but the movie is so ridiculous on so many levels that all purposeful humour is almost undetectable.
 Berneger is given a selection of Arnie-esque one liners to chew on, but the man who put the fear god in us as Platoon‘s treacherous warmonger, Staff Sergeant Bob Barnes, struggles to exhibit the necessary charm ― chiefly, one suspects, because the quips in question are half-assed and not very funny, at least when compared to the unrestrained absurdity existing elsewhere in the film.
 Berenger is a believable hard ass.
 He is also able to project the kind of authentic warmth that makes his relationship with class members seem genuine until the the screenplay sabotages it, which it manages to do every other sentence with its spurious ethical insights and oppressive spin on socioeconomics.

 What’s left of it, yeah, and, more distressingly, what’s left of them.